davidc6/cs-knowledge/notes/linux.md

 - `chmod` - change permissions in Linux (great article - https://www.pluralsight.com/blog/it-ops/linux-file-permissions)
 - `cp -a /source/. /dest/` - copies files from inside source to dest
 - `getfacl` - get file access control lists (get information such as file owner, group etc.)
 - `xargs` - pass output from the previous command as input into the next command
+- `ps` - report a snapshot of the current, active processes
+  - `ps -fC` - full-format listing, of the processes whose name is given in the command list (e.g. `ps -fC node`)

 ### Library calls (3)